joergkrause/nyaf/src/packages/@nyaf/lib/README.md

 Is it worth coding with @nyaf and vanilla JS/TS?
 For smaller projects and for apps that must load quickly, yes.

-Actual package sizes (0.6.0, published 10th of August 2020):
+Actual package sizes (0.6.3, published 21st of September 2020):

 * Lib:    36 KB --> 11 KB zipped (always needed)
 * Forms:  20 KB -->  5 KB zipped (Forms binding, validation, decorators)